Raffy23/boinc-webmanager/doc/Server-API.md

 ### Authentication
 To be able to use all REST functions the client has to login and retrieve a JWT-Token.
-The Token is valid 1 hour and should be refreshed soon enough to avoid the Forbidden error-code
+The Token is valid 1 hour and should be refreshed periodically.

 * **GET** `/auth`: Returns a nonce which should be used to hash the Password with
 * **POST** `/auth`: Returns the JWT-Token, POST Parameters must be: `username, passwordHash, nonce`